Remotely Control This Browser: WebDriver and the Path to an Interoperable Web*

 - Time: 4:45 – 5:30pm

-Browser automation based on the WebDriver standard is a key step toward web compatibility happiness.
-Automating all browsers consistently is an interesting challenge.
+Browser automation based on the WebDriver standard is a key step toward web compatibility happiness and web developer happiness.
 In this session you’ll learn how WebDriver is built into Firefox, why that makes the web better for everyone, and how you can get involved.

 - Speakers: Maja Frydrychowicz